tttmmmyyyy/fixlang/Document.md

 In VSCode, you cannot put a breakpoint in *.fix files by default.
 As a workaround, open "Preferences" and turn "Allow Breakpoints Everywhere" ON.

+There are some notes on debugging Fix program:
+- Unlike other languages, Fix does not release local variables at the end of their scope, but at the last point of use.
+So if you break after the last use of a local variable, the debugger may show you an invalid value.
+- Currently, we are not able to tell the debugger the size of an array which is determined at run time.
+So we are always setting the array size to 32.
+You cannot show elements indexed after 32, and if the array is shorter than 32, invalid values are shown.

 # Module `Std`

 `Std` is a module which is implicitly imported so you don't need to write `import Std`.